featurevisor/featurevisor/docs/plugins.md

 The entire CLI is built on top of the plugins API.
 This means that all the core functionalities are implemented as plugins internally.

-You can also create your own plugins either locally at individual project level, or even share them with others in the form of npm packages.
+You can create your own plugins either locally at individual project level, or even share them with others in the form of reusable npm packages.

 ## Installing plugins